 For patients who have one cochlear implant there may be a compatible hearing aid that can be used in the other ear.
 The audiologist will discuss this with the patient if appropriate.
 The hearing aids that are currently available from the cochlear implant companies (although these may not be provided by NERCIP) are:

-- Advanced Bionics:- Naida Link or CROS for bimodal streaming, volume and programme functions and microphone directionality
+- Advanced Bionics: Naida or Sky Link for bimodal streaming, volume and programme functions and microphone directionality.

 - Cochlear: Ambio Smart (NHS) for bimodal streaming.
 Other Danalogic privately purchased hearing aids are also compatible with the GN Resound mini mic 2.